 - The setting of the work experience needs to be in a professional setting (e.g., non-profit, for-profit setting).
 Remote settings qualify.
 This is not open to students attending a training course.

-- Students will be required to submit proof of internship/job.
+- Awarded students will be required to submit proof of internship/job.

-- Demonstrate financial need and impact of the fellowship award.
-This fellowship was established to help make it feasible for students to complete non-paid or low paying opportunities.
-This is not open to students who are receiving a salary or hourly wage.
+- As part of the application, students will demonstrate the impact of the fellowship on their career as well as financial need.
+This fellowship was established to help make it feasible for students to complete non-paid or low paying opportunities, and those opportunities will get priority.

 There are 2 essay questions that are part of the application:

-Career and Professional Development: Please write a statement (500 words max) that describes what career/job skills you expect to gain from participating in your work opportunity.
+Career and Professional Development Impact Statement: Please write a statement (500 words max) which describes what career/job skills you expect to gain from participating in your work opportunity.
 Please address:

 - What are your larger career goals (after graduation) and how would this experience help you achieve your goal(s)?